fatih/vim-go/README.md

 ## Features

-* Improved Syntax highlighting
+* Improved Syntax highlighting, such as Functions, Operators, Methods..
-* Auto completion support
+* Auto completion support via `gocode`
-* Integrated and improved snippets support
-* Better gofmt on save, keeps cursor position and doesn't break your undo history
+* Better `gofmt` on save, keeps cursor position and doesn't break your undo history
-* Go to symbol/declaration
+* Go to symbol/declaration with `godef`
-* Automatically import packages
+* Automatically import packages via `goimports`
-* Compile and build package
+* Compile and `go build` your package
-* Run quickly your snippet
+* `go run` quickly your current file/files
-* Run tests and see any errors in quickfix window
+* Run `go test` and see any errors in quickfix window
-* Lint your code
+* Lint your code with `golint`
+* Run your code trough `go vet` to catch static errors.
-* Advanced source analysis tool with oracle
+* Advanced source analysis tool with `oracle`
+* List all source files and dependencies
-* Checking for unchecked errors.
+* Checking with `errcheck` for unchecked errors.
+* Integrated and improved snippets.
+Supports `ultisnips` or `neosnippet`

 ## Install